sammyd/iOS8-day-by-day-book/manuscript/35-coremotion.md

 ## Pedometer Data

-iOS7 introduced the ability to quantify the walking behavior of the user via the `CMStepCounter` class.
-Well, that lasted all of a year - iOS8 deprecates it in place of the much more generically named `CMPedometer`.
+iOS 7 introduced the ability to quantify the walking behavior of the user via the `CMStepCounter` class.
+Well, that lasted all of a year - iOS 8 deprecates it in place of the much more generically named `CMPedometer`.
 This new class adds functionality for measuring distance and floors climbed, where available.